mahmoud-mess/GameOfLife/README.md

 Conway's Game of Life is a cellular automaton simulation crafted as a deep dive into modern C++ object-oriented programming (OOP) principles.
 This project serves as a practical exploration of advanced C++ concepts.
 By implementing the Game of Life, the project demonstrates key OOP paradigms:

-Inheritance: Creating flexible, extensible class hierarchies
+**Inheritance**: Creating flexible, extensible class hierarchies.
-Encapsulation: Protecting data integrity through controlled access
+**Encapsulation**: Protecting data integrity through controlled access.
-Polymorphism: Designing adaptable interfaces for different simulation modes
+**Polymorphism**: Designing adaptable interfaces for different simulation modes.

 ## Rules